braph-software/BRAPH-2/tutorials/data/tut_gr_fun/readme.md

 ## Open the GUI  [⬆](#Table-of-Contents)

-In most analyses, the group GUI is the second step after you have selected a brain atlas.
+In most analysis pipelines, the group GUI is the second step after you have selected a brain atlas.
 You can open it by typing `braph2` in MatLab's terminal, which allows you to select a pipeline containing the steps required to perform your analysis and upload a brain atlas.
 After these steps have been completed you can upload your group's data directly (Figure 2c-f) after clicking "Load Group".